GENE GUIDE

 Key Role

-The CNOT3 gene plays a key role in development and in controlling the activity of other genes.
+The CNOT3 gene plays a role in controlling the cell cycle.

 Symptoms